visgl/deck.gl-community/docs/modules/graph-layers/api-reference/layouts/d3-layout.md

 </p>

-This layout is an integration between [d3-force](https://github.com/d3/d3-force) and react-graph-layers to render the layout in a WebGL context.
+This layout is an integration between [d3-force](https://github.com/d3/d3-force) and graph-layers to render the layout in a WebGL context.

 ## Configurations